12 podcasts to pitch to as a founder-led eCommerce brand in 2026

 You have tested ideas, made mistakes, and fixed things.
 You’ve launched products, dealt with stock issues, cash flow stress and awkward customer emails.

 Press is not just glossy features and product roundups.
 Podcasts count too.
-They are one of the best ways to tell your story in your own words.
+In fact, founder-led eCommerce podcasts are one of the most powerful ways to tell your story in your own words.

 Other founders want to hear how you handled the hard stuff.
-They want to know what worked and what did not.
+They want to know what worked and what didn’t.
 It helps them learn, and it helps them feel less alone.
+That’s exactly why eCommerce podcast PR is such a valuable visibility strategy.

 As Anna Wood, editor at Startups Magazine and host of The Cereal Entrepreneur, says: